Table Of Contents

 Decide on Coding Standards

-An excellent place to start is by establishing code standards for your development team.
+Establishing code standards for your development team is an excellent place to start.
 All developers must have the same understanding of the project.
-It allows them to check code more quickly and ensures that the code is of greater quality.
+This allows them to check code more quickly and ensures greater quality.
 Since these coding standards prevent incorrect or unsafe code, they should reduce the frequency of errors.

 -